Why some people should change churches: Part 2

 • What are my core values? (list them out and compare to the church)

-• How does my personality, giftedness, skills and abilities fit with the church’s strategy? (if you’re a great organist, you may not fit with the hip-hop worship style church)
+• How do my personality, giftedness, skills, and abilities fit with the church's strategy? (if you're a great organist, you may not fit with the hip-hop worship style church)

 • Could I invite my friends & co-workers to that church?

-Essentially you are searching to see if your greatest potential as a Christian servant, is found within that church.
-Your church should allow you to leverage your time, talent and resources in the greatest way possible to serve your community.
+Essentially, you are searching to see if your greatest potential as a Christian servant is found within that church.
+Your church should help you to leverage your time, talent, and resources in the greatest way possible to serve your community.